Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Materials and Methods

 where $l=|x-x'|$ is the distance between two contour points projections, $x$ and $x'$, made into a central end to end line that crosses the cluster.
-This magnitude scales in the form $c(l)\sim l^{\alpha}$, being $\alpha$ the roughness exponent.
-This property has been widely used, for instance, for the study of surface growth \cite{fractalsurfacesgrowth} and interfacial growth phenomena by electrochemical deposition \cite{JuanmaPRL}.
-Moreover, it is possible to connect the roughness exponent with a fractal dimension $d$ \cite{fractalsurfacesgrowth}:
+This magnitude scales in the form $c_j(l)\sim l^{\alpha}$, being $\alpha$ the roughness exponent.
+This property has been widely used, for instance, for the study of surface growth \cite{Barabasi1995} and it has been shown to be more robust against resolution effects than other roughness related properties \cite{Buceta2000}.
+Moreover, it is possible to connect the roughness exponent with a fractal dimension $d$ \cite{Barabasi1995}:

-Later in this work, we will show as $D_p$, the perimeter-based dimension, may be identified with this fractal dimension $d$, confirming the morphologic nature of this quantity.
-We also use the temporal evolution of the average height-height correlation $W(t)$ for observing the changes on the cluster roughness during the aggregation and disaggregation processes.
+It is accepted that for self-affine fractals, the fractal dimension $d$ corresponds to the box-counting dimension $D_B(2D)$ \cite{Feder1988}.
+Nevertheless, we should take into account that the relation (\ref{dimalpha}) varies depending on the fractal dimension that we are using \cite{Balankin1997}.
+The Eq.(\ref{dimalpha}) should be only correct for the Hausdorff dimension or for the box-counting dimension using self-affine fractals.